Do you need a job with a flexible schedule? Driving an Uber allows you to set your own hours while making some extra cash.

 He told CBC, “Something didn’t sit right with me.
 They are promoting paying $20, $30s an hour versus fares being so low.”

 Maybe the situation with Assaf is just a one-time thing.
-Uber reports that the average per hour rate in Vancouver is $24.38, but that doesn’t include car maintenance costs.
+Uber reports that the average per-hour rate in Vancouver is $24.38, but that doesn’t include car maintenance costs, or many of the expenses listed above.

 They also note that most drivers aren’t full time and almost three-quarters of them work less than 25 hours per week.